mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_c++.rst

 In C++, those two template parameters embody the *computational backend* and *color representation* components of the variants, respectively.

-The C++ *meaning* of those template parameters for a specific variant are defined in the ``mitsuba.conf`` file.
+The C++ *meaning* of those template parameters for a specific variant is defined in the ``mitsuba.conf`` file.
 For instance

 .. code-block:: text